emacsmirror/brf/README.md

 * This works with both built-in Emacs Undo and also with the `Redo.el` & `Redo+.el` packages.
 I haven't tested it with the plethora of other Undo packages - it should work, but you never know!
-* It is turned off by default (unlike in Brief), but can enabled by Customise option `b-undo-enable`.
+* It is turned off by default (unlike in Brief), but can be enabled by customising option `brf-undo-enable`.

 | Key         | Action                                 |
 |-------------|----------------------------------------|